 The king of Jericho had heard that the spies had entered Jericho and he found out that they had stayed at Rahab’s house.
 So he sent messengers to her, demanding that she hand them over to him.
 This was big.
 Rahab, a common prostitute, had attracted the king’s attention.
 Rahab, a powerless woman, had the king’s messengers, with all his power and authority delegated to them, breathing down her neck.
 She could have handed them over; they were, after all, right there in her house.
 And she was rightly expected to do so; or, if they had already departed, she would be expected to tell the messengers where they had gone.
 It probably wouldn’t have occurred to the messengers that she would protect them; after all, Rahab was a citizen of Jericho; as such, she would suffer the same fate at the hands of the Israelites that the rest of the city would suffer.
 It would be in her interest to do all she could to help the king’s messengers to find them.

 But Rahab was no longer a citizen of Jericho; she was now a citizen of heaven.
 And she protected the spies, even at the risk of her own life.
 If she had been found to be hiding them, she would have been justifiably killed as a traitor.
 But Rahab’s faith in God was sufficient to enable her to brave the danger; so she hid them and lied to the messengers, sending them on a wild goose chase.
 But the inbuilt desire to preserve her own life and her family’s, was also very powerful, as powerful as her faith.
 And she bargained with the spies.
-After hiding them, and the departure of the king’s messengers, and after her declaration of faith to them, she said to the spies, “Now then, swear to me by the LORD that as I have dealt kindly with you, you also will deal kindly with my father’s house, and give me a sure sign, and save alive my father and mother, my brothers and sisters, and all who belong to them, and deliver our lives from death” (Josh 2:12-13).
+After hiding them, and the departure of the king’s messengers, and after her declaration of faith to them, she said to the spies, “Now therefore, I pray you, swear unto me by the LORD, since I have shewed you kindness, that ye will also shew kindness unto my father’s house, and give me a true token: And that ye will save alive my father, and my mother, and my brethren, and my sisters, and all that they have, and deliver our lives from death” (Josh 2:12-13).
 Rahab had risked everything and put it all on the line.
 She had turned her back on her city and her friends and cast in her lot with a people she didn’t know, and a God she hadn’t experienced.
 She was taking a huge gamble – and yet it was a surety.
 Rahab wasn’t taking this dangerous risk on a whim.
 She believed in the God of Israel, and her faith was not of herself; as with Lydia, God had opened her heart (Acts 16:14).
 Her faith enabled her to stake her life on the faithfulness of God and the men who served him.

 In those days, to swear by the gods was binding, whether pagan or Israelite; people did not want to offend the gods lest the gods get angry and punish them.
 So she bound the spies by oath that she and her family would be delivered from death.
 She also asked for something tangible – a token of some kind – so that it would serve as a reminder and a comfort to her that she would be safe.
 And the spies responded in kindness and sincerity, giving her everything she asked of them.
-“Our life for yours!
-If you do not tell this business of ours, then we will deal kindly and faithfully with you when the LORD gives us the land” (Josh 2:14).
+“Our life for yours, if ye utter not this our business.
+And it shall be, when the LORD hath given us the land, that we will deal kindly and truly with thee” (Josh 2:14).

 The Destruction of Jericho and its Aftermath